Sakalava people: Religion

-About 60% of the Sakalava follows Fomba Gasy, a traditional religion centered around royal ancestor worship aided by the noble dady lineage who preserved the remains of the deceased rulers.
+About 60% of the Sakalava follow Fomba Gasy, a traditional religion centered around royal ancestor worship aided by the noble dady lineage who preserved the remains of the deceased rulers.
 The dady priests conduct a ceremony called Tromba, where they divine the spirits of the dead ancestors and communicate their words back to the Sakalava people.
 The Sakalava will frequently visit memorial sites of royal ancestors to clean and maintain them.
 It's believed that the act of maintaining these sites keeps the memory of their ancestors alive, and also communicates to the ancestral spirits that the memory of them hasn't been lost.
 The spirits will get a devoted toñy, which is a tree or stone assigned to them in their honor.

+A doany is a place of worship and contains shrines dedicated to royal ancestors.
+Located in the Tsararano quarter of the town of Mahajanga lies a sacred place called "the Doany of Mahajanga" (It's also referred to as "Doany Miarinarivo", "Doany Andriamisara", or "Donay Andriamisara Efadahy Manankasina").
+It acts as a gravesite and doany for a group of royal ancestors called "The Blessed Four Brothers Andriamisara", who were well known members of the west coast dynasty.
+Here, visitors wait outside until they are guided to the shrines inside the doany by someone titled a guardian.
+The guardian will join the visitors in prayer, helping them summon the spirits of ancestors and communicating to them the visitors reasons for visiting.
+Often visitors will offer a sum of money along with their prayer, and in exchange, the guardian will present a small piece of limestone called a tanifoty; this is seen as a physical manifestation of the ancestor's blessing.
+To show that a blessing has been given, visitors will be marked by a white dot on their chest and then they're guided back outside the doany.